-According to research from 2022, 70% of consumers opted in to receive direct text messages from businesses.
+According to research from 2022, 70% of consumers opted to receive direct text messages from businesses.
 Further, most businesses report SMS click-through rates between 20% and 35%.

 Texting is fast becoming a core part of a company’s marketing and sales strategy.
 And there isn’t only one right way.
-You’ve got SMS vs MMS to work with, but it’s challenging to know which is going to prove more viable for your business.
-In this article, we’ll share what company leaders and marketers need to know about SMS meanings and MMS meanings, along with developing a great outreach strategy for each.
+You’ve got SMS vs MMS to work with, but knowing which will prove more viable for your business is challenging.

 Table of contents